letsencrypt/cp-cps/CPS.md

   * The only key in a Key Pair that can safely be publicly disclosed.
 Used by Relying Parties to verify digital signatures from the corresponding private key or to encrypt messages that can only be decrypted by the corresponding private key.
 * Relying Party
   * An entity that relies upon information contained within certificates issued by ISRG PKI services.
+* Root CA
+  * The top level Certification Authority whose Root Certificate is distributed by Application Software Suppliers and that issues Subordinate CA Certificates.
 * Subscriber
   * An entity that has agreed to a Subscriber Agreement and is using ISRG PKI services.